 - You will create an account on this website.

 - using your account, log into the website and Fill out the 2014 Application Form.
 When you press “Submit” for this form, you will automatically be taken to a page where you will download a zip file, that when unzipped has a system of folders to organize your portfolio.
 This application page may be edited later.
 You can update the information in the form at any time.

-- Prepare your portfolio, with the folder structure in step 2, re-zip the file and upload it by the competition deadline.
+- Prepare your portfolio, with the required folder structure, re-zip the file and upload it by the competition deadline.

-Steps one and two may be completed well ahead of the deadline and until step two is completed, your faculty cannot submit your required recommendation.
+Steps one and two may be completed well ahead of the deadline and until the “Submit” button in step two is pressed, your faculty member cannot submit your required recommendation.
 So if you intend to prepare a portfolio, do steps one and two as soon as possible.
 Both your registration form and application form may be edited at a future time after you log in.
 After initial submission, the “Submit” button is replaced by an “Update” button.

 Organizing your Portfolio Materials